starryforest-ymxk/StarryFramework/Assets/StarryFramework/Info/README_EN.md

 **Prerequisites**

 1. Install FMOD for Unity
-   - Go to the [FMOD official website](https://www.fmod.com/) to download the FMOD for Unity plugin
+   - Go to the [FMOD official website](https://www.fmod.com/) to download the FMOD for Unity plugin (Version 2.02.11 or later)
    - Import the FMOD plugin into your Unity project
    - Ensure FMOD is correctly configured and working properly